Charles Calvert, 3rd Baron Baltimore: Religion and politics

 By the time Charles Calvert became governor, the population of the province had gradually become overwhelmingly Protestant due to immigration.
 Political power however tended to remain concentrated in the hands of the largely Roman Catholic elite.
 In spite of this demographic shift away from Catholicism, Calvert attempted to preserve Maryland's Catholic identity.
 From 1669 to 1689, of 27 men who sat on the Governor's Council, just 8 were Protestant.
 Most councillors were Catholics, and many were related by blood or marriage to the Calverts, enjoying political patronage and often lucrative offices such as commands in the militia or sinecures in the Land Office.

 Much conflict between Calvert and his subjects turned on the question of how far English law should be applied in Maryland, and to what degree the proprietary government might exercise its own prerogative outside of the law.
 Delegates to the assembly wished to establish the "full force and power" of the law but Calvert, ever protective of his prerogative, insisted that only he and his councillors might decide where and when English law should apply.
 Such uncertainty could and did permit the charge of arbitrary government.

 Calvert acted in various ways to restrain the influence of the Protestant majority.
 In 1670 he restricted suffrage to men who owned 50 acre or more, or held property worth more than 40 pounds.
-He also restricted election to Maryland's House of Delegates to those who owned at least 1,000 acres (4 km²) of land.
+He also restricted election to Maryland's House of Delegates to those who owned at least 1,000 acres (4 km2) of land.
 In 1676 he directed the voters to return half as many delegates to the assembly, two instead of four.
 Measures like these might make the assembly easier to manage, but they tended to strain relations between Calvert and his subjects.

 Slavery

 One of Calvert's earliest decisions, regarding the legal position of Africans imported into Maryland, would have long-term and baleful consequences.
 Although the first Africans had been brought to Maryland in 1642, when 13 slaves arrived at St. Mary's City, the first colonial settlement in the region, their legal status was initially unclear and colonial courts tended to rule that a slave who accepted Christian baptism should be freed.
 In order to protect the rights of their owners, laws began to be passed to clarify the legal position.
 In 1663 the Assembly ruled that slaves would be enslaved for life, and that the children of slaves should also be enslaved for life, thus perpetuating the institution of slavery for the next 200 years, until its abolition during the American Civil War.
-However, the impact of such harsh laws would not be felt for some time, as large scale importation of Africans to Maryland would not begin until the 1690s.
+However, the impact of such laws would not be felt for some time, as large scale importation of Africans to Maryland would not begin until the 1690s.